psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 *(There are also other possible collections which may be in or out of scope, e.g. pictures, photographs, postcards (front and back...); traditional songs and tunes.)*

 __Contribution__: make an index available of historical books about the Island, ideally with brief summaries.
-For example, using OpenLIbriary lists [ https://openlibrary.org/people/psychemedia/lists/OL294450L/Isle_of_Wight_Travel_Guides ]
+For example, using OpenLIbriary lists [e.g. https://openlibrary.org/people/psychemedia/lists/OL294450L/Isle_of_Wight_Travel_Guides ]

 __Contribution__: links to / transcripts of interesting historical newspaper articles (BNA is searchable but the text transripts are often corrupted, which also hinders searsearch indexingach)